 Center for Gifted Education Language Arts Curriculum

-This workshop demonstrates the usefulness of the tools of the Center for Gifted Education’s teaching models and how they are interwoven throughout the Center’s language arts units.
-The framework of the language arts curriculum units for high-ability learners produced by the Center allows teachers to tailor thematic lessons that best support students’ developing minds at any age.
-The carefully crafted goals of the language arts units are to develop students’ skills in literary analysis and interpretation, persuasive writing, linguistic competency, and oral communication, as well as to strengthen students’ reasoning skills and understanding of overarching concepts.
+The carefully crafted goals of the units are to develop students’ skills in literary analysis and interpretation, persuasive/argumentative writing, linguistic competency, and oral communication, as well as to strengthen students’ reasoning skills and understanding of overarching concepts.
 The units feature advanced reading selections that have been chosen for their complexity, depth, relevance to societal issues, and capacity to elicit interpretive responses while cultivating contemplative thought.
-Informational texts and challenging works of literature from myriad eras and cultures, as well as a variety of genres, were specifically chosen to encourage students to reflect on the readings through writing and discussion.
+Challenging works of literature from many eras and cultures, as well as a variety of genres, were specifically chosen to encourage students to reflect on the readings through writing and discussion.
 Embedded in the units are multiple opportunities to hone critical thinking skills and explore interdisciplinary connections with the language arts.
+Spark the love and power of literature in your students!

 Designing Challenging Math Activities for the CCSS Elementary Classroom